Rescuing locally, raising awareness globally

 At TinyKittens, our purpose is to change global perceptions about feral cats.
 We want to show that every life has value, and we often prove that by taking on the really hard cases that wouldn't be given a chance anywhere else.
-We are driven to fulfil our purpose by developing new programs with an impact that radiates far beyond our daily rescue activities:
+We are driven to fulfill our purpose by developing new programs with an impact that radiates far beyond our daily rescue activities: